ynachi/kio/readme.md

 See [Worker without callback, use SwitchToWorker](./demo/tcp_worker_no_callback_v2.cpp) for an example of how to use `SwitchToWorker`.

+## FileManager and File
+`FileManager` is an abstraction to create perform file operations. `FileManager` creates files and assign them to workers based on the path.
+This affinity is useful for maximum performance.
+Check the file related demos for more details.

 ## How to build Kio

 See [build.md](./docs/build.md) for instructions on how to build Kio.